You are here

 Emergency Response Service (ERS): As with the Load Resource program, customers bid to provide load reductions.
 However, this program is aimed solely at alleviating emergency (as opposed to high price) conditions on the ERCOT grid.

 For all programs, the customer participates through its Retail Electricity Provider (REP), and transactions with ERCOT are conducted by the qualified scheduling entity (QSE) for the customer’s REP. The specific terms for customer participation, including compensation, are based on the contractual arrangement between the customer and their REP.

-CenterPoint Energy's Commercial Load Management program provides up to $35/kW to participants for curtailing load for up to four hours during four unscheduled peak (1-7 p.m.) events during summer weekdays (June 1-September 30).
-There is also a single one- to three-hour scheduled curtailment each year to validate reduction capability.
-Participants must have a minimum aggregate peak demand of 750 kW (at least 250 kW per individual site) and agree to curtail at least 100 kW per site.
+CenterPoint Energy’s Commercial Load Management program provides up to $31.50/kW to participants for curtailing load for up to four hours during four unscheduled peak (1-7 p.m.) events during summer weekdays (June 1-September 30).
+There are also up to two scheduled curtailments lasting up to 3 hours each.
+Participants must agree to curtail at least 100 kW per site.
 Aggregators (e.g., ESCOs or curtailment service providers) can also participate in the program.

 El Paso Electric offers its Load Management program to customers who can curtail at least 100 kW per participating site during the summer (June 1 through September 30) with one-hour notice.
-Customers receive $50 per kW of load reduction based on the average kW curtailed (see program manual for additional payment details).
+Customers receive $60 per kW of verified curtailed load each year (see program manual for additional payment details).
 Up to ten peak events per year, lasting up to five continuous hours each, may be called weekdays from 1- 7 p.m.
 (MDT).

 Oncor’s Load Management program provides remuneration directly to service contractors (e.g., ESCOs, aggregators, energy efficiency service providers, retail electric providers and utility customers) to reduce energy use in facilities during peak demand periods from June 1 through September 30, weekdays between 1 p.m. and 7 p.m.
 Eligible facilities must be able to curtail at least 100 kW with a one-hour notice.